How to Design a Garden from Scratch

 However, knowing what to do or where to start can be daunting, so here are a few ideas to inspire you.

-Build your own fire pit
+Build a fire pit

 A fire pit can make for a brilliant yet functional garden decoration, and there are several reasons why you should have one.